Enabling GTIDs for Server Replication in MariaDB Server 10.2

 The last two lines of SHOW SLAVE STATUS indicate that the slave is now using GTIDs to track replication.

 As you can see, the procedure to enable GTIDs is straightforward, and doesn’t require restarting servers or planning for downtime.
 If you want to revert back to regular replication using binary log position, you can do so by using RESET SLAVE on the slave and resetting the proper binary log coordinates the traditional way.
-In fact, once you update your servers to use MariaDB 10.0 and review the binary log files with the mysqlbinlog, you'll notice that every transaction in the MariaDB 10.0 binary logs has the GTID already included.
-For the binary log in the examples used in this article:
+In fact, once you update your servers to use MariaDB Server and review the binary log files with the mysqlbinlog, you'll notice that every transaction in the MariaDB binary logs has the GTID already included.
+For the binary log in the examples used in this article, here's what you see:

 # at 314 #140807 14:16:01 server id 101 end_log_pos 352 GTID 1-101-1 /*!100001 SET @@session.gtid_domain_id=1*//*!*/; /*!100001 SET @@session.server_id=101*//*!*/; /*!100001 SET @@session.gtid_seq_no=1*//*!*/;

-I hope that the ease of implementing GTIDs in MariaDB 10.0 piques your curiosity and encourages you to explore the new replication features.
+I hope that the ease of implementing GTIDs in MariaDB Server piques your curiosity and encourages you to explore the variety of replication features.
+For more on replication and other high availability/disaster recovery strategies, check out our white paper, High Availability with MariaDB TX: The Definitive Guide.